SWKG21/Polyomino-Tilings-and-Exact-Cover/README.md

 # Polyomino-Tilings-and-Exact-Cover

-This is the project of course "Conception and analyse of algorithms" at École Polytechnique.
+This is a project of course "Conception and analyse of algorithms" at École Polytechnique.

 It is realized in Java by Wang SUN and Julien LÂASRI.